2013 NCAA Division I men's basketball championship game: Michigan Wolverines

-Louisville
+Louisville Cardinals

 Louisville was the #1 overall seed in the 2013 NCAA tournament and was placed in the Midwest Regional.
 Louisville had no trouble beating North Carolina A&T in the 2nd round with an easy 79–48 win.
-In the 3rd Round, Russ Smith scored 27 points as Louisville crushed Colorado State 82-56.
-In the Sweet 16, Russ Smith scored 31 points to beat Oregon 77-69 for a trip to the Elite Eight.
-Then the Cardinals overcame Kevin Ware's injury to beat Duke 85-63 and advance to the 2013 Final Four.
+In the 3rd Round, Russ Smith scored 27 points as Louisville crushed Colorado State 82–56.
+In the Sweet 16, Russ Smith scored 31 points to beat Oregon 77–69 for a trip to the Elite Eight.
+Then the Cardinals overcame Kevin Ware's injury to beat Duke 85–63 and advance to the 2013 Final Four.
 Louisville survived the surprising Wichita State team to advance to the 2013 National Championship Game.

-This was Louisville's 3rd trip to the National Title Game and it also vied for its 3rd national title, which was later vacated.
+This was Louisville's third trip to the National Title Game and it also vied for its third national title (which was later vacated).